Csi18nAlistairMann/vic-cipher/Investigation of VIC Cipher.md

 - With skyhook code now removed, the code properly enciphers the book's example message
 - Improve code and handling to better reflect what's been learned
 - Reassess the "214" issue
+- Chain encipher then decipher so as to check it works both ways

 # Keys
 Book states four keys: